Neutron Stars as Perfect Fluids: Extracting the Linearized Response Function: Discussion and Conclusions

 The regime of validity is set by linear response and by the number of modes retained.
-In practice one truncates the mode sum; accuracy at higher $\omega$ is controlled by the first omitted mode and deteriorates as $\omega$ approaches the next neglected mode.
-Separately, the model breaks down as non-linearities become important, e.g. sufficiently close to resonance.
-Appendix \ref{app:approx} provides a parametric estimate of the leading non-linear corrections by expanding the fluid perturbation action to $\mathcal{O}(\pi^3)$ and mapping the result onto a cubic $Q^3$ interaction in the worldline effective action.
-Determining the precise breakdown point for close binaries requires time-domain evolution of the coupled system and is left to future work.
+In practice one truncates the mode sum; the accuracy at higher \(\omega\) is controlled by the lowest-frequency omitted mode and deteriorates as \(\omega\) approaches the corresponding neglected resonance.
+Separately, the model breaks down when nonlinearities in the stellar response become important, which can occur near resonance, \(\omega\sim\omega_n\), if the driven mode amplitude becomes sufficiently large.
+Appendix~\ref{app:approx} provides a parametric estimate of the leading nonlinear corrections by expanding the fluid perturbation action to \(O(\pi^3)\) and mapping the result onto a cubic \(Q^3\) interaction in the worldline effective action.
+Determining the precise breakdown point for close binaries would require evolving the driven mode amplitudes \(q_n(t)\), or equivalently the quadrupolar variables \(Q_n(t)\), along a binary inspiral and is beyond the scope of the present work.

-The model presented here applies to barotropic equations of state, $p = p(\rho)$.
-More general equations of state introduce additional thermodynamic degrees of freedom, which in an effective field theory description require extra fields beyond the comoving coordinates, such as a chemical-shift sector associated with a conserved charge.
-The matching procedure is the same, but the effective action contains additional couplings and the perturbations become a coupled system.
-A systematic study of these extensions is left for future work.

-More broadly, our approach provides a covariant description of neutron stars as relativistic perfect fluids coupled to external gravitational fields, relevant whenever a perfect fluid description applies.
-Below the critical temperature one must replace the bulk fluid effective theory by a superfluid or multi-component theory, but the matching strategy is unchanged.
-Extending the bulk theory to the superfluid case is left to ongoing work.
+More broadly, our approach provides a covariant description of neutron stars as relativistic perfect fluids coupled to external gravitational fields, applicable whenever a perfect-fluid description is adequate.
+In regimes where superfluid or multi-component effects are important, the bulk fluid effective theory should be replaced by the corresponding superfluid or multifluid theory.
+The same scale-separated matching logic should carry over, although the spectrum, overlap integrals, and worldline degrees of freedom may be modified.
+Extending the bulk theory to the superfluid case is currently under investigation.